KelvinWu602/forus-core/progress_check.md

 ## func initNodeDiscoverClient()

-- No need to cache the membners result, as it is expected to be frequently changing (@SauDoge6597)
+- No need to cache the membners result, as it is expected to be frequently changing (@SauDoge6597) DONE